Zilch123/Data-Science-Interview/README.md

 # Data-Science-Interview
-**Blackstraw DataScience Interview
+# Blackstraw DataScience Interview

 # Technical Questions?
 ## Approaches for imbalanced Datasets?
 ## Your preprocessing and inferencing takes 6mins in production, the MLOPS teams asks for suggestion to make it realtime.
+What do you suggest?
 ## What is recall, precision?
 When to prioritize recall?
 ## When to use F1 score?
 ## When not to use accuracy?